ecmnet/MAVGCL/README.md

   or just `java -jar MAVGAnalysis.jar`for a basic demo.
 - Import `demo_data.mgc` or collect data from your vehicle
-- Setup  [uv4l](http://www.linux-projects.org/modules/sections/index.php?op=viewarticle&artid=14) at port 8080 with `uv4l --auto-video_nr --sched-rr --mem-lock --driver uvc --server-option '--port=8080'`
+- For video (mjpeg), setup  [uv4l](http://www.linux-projects.org/modules/sections/index.php?op=viewarticle&artid=14) at port 8080 on your companion with `uv4l --auto-video_nr --sched-rr --mem-lock --driver uvc --server-option '--port=8080'`

 **How to deploy on OSX:**